Undergraduate Research Mentorship Program

-The Office of Undergraduate Research in collaboration with Office of Research and will provide funding and support for graduate students to mentor undergraduates in and creative endeavors.
+The Office of Undergraduate Research in collaboration with Office of Research and provides funding and support for graduate students to mentor undergraduates in research and creative endeavors.

 Current Program Application Timeline

 Applications will be accepted for the Academic Year Mentorship Program from undergraduate